All Aboard! Embarking on a Governance Career

 What Qualifications Do I Need?

 The short answer is none!
 Most employers don’t have specific pre-requisite qualifications that you will need to hold in order to apply for a Trainee role.
 As with any competitive employer, they will expect good academics and possibly a degree from a reputable university.
-In some cases, there may be preferences for degrees or certifications in the certain subjects.
+In some cases, there may be preferences for degrees or certifications in certain subjects.
 These include:

 - Business Management